talkable/talkable-docs/source/campaigns/editor/filters.rst

     console.log(rendered_template);
   });

-Rendered liquid
+Rendered Liquid

 .. code-block:: text

-  "Whatever liquid you would live to have"
+  "Whatever Liquid you would live to have"